onqtam/headjack/src/numbers.md

 # Optimizations & scaling

 - Throughput of 100 kb/s is just the start & can easily go to 1-10 mb/s as a ZK rollup.
-- The chain & state can be trivially sharded - there aren't problems such as fracturing liquidity or preventing composability because accounts don't care about each other - all they contain is authorization block numbers & keypair history.
+- The chain & state can be trivially sharded - there aren't problems such as fracturing liquidity or preventing composability because accounts don't care about each other - they mostly contain authorization block numbers & keypair history.
 - A fee market can develop that tunes the cost of different actions so that actors don't just pay for on-chain bytes - the ways the system is used can be guided through incentives.
 - Integer indexes that only need 4 bytes can be compressed/batched together.
 - Other optimizations not listed here - this is just the starting point.